Kongkawee/git-commands/remote-commands.md

    fatal:  The current branch dev-foo has no upstream branch.
    ```
    Explain this error.
-   `Because in the remote repository do not have this branch yet, We have to set the origin before at the first time.`
+   `Because in this current branch does not linked to the remote branch yet`

 4. The command to push `dev-foo` to `origin` as a **new remote branch** on `origin` is:
    ```